 Wyoming Highway Patrol has been conducting safety audits since September of 2005.
-We work closely with the Wyoming Division Administrator to accomplish contacting as many carriers as possible with the manpower we have and providing guidance and assistance to the carriers.
+We work closely with the Wyoming Division Administrator to accomplish contacting as many carriers as possible with the manpower we have and providing guidance and assistance to the carrier.
+It is challenging to control the on-site vs off-site as it is controlled by the carrier and their issues or concerns.
+As for the decrease, we hired another full time position and they are putting a large emphasis on past due and near due to decrease all of our past due audits.
+Manpower has been a challenge for us.
+We currently have 2 trained compliance review officers and 1 in training.

-One of the challenges that have been encountered is when funding has been approved.
-This should not be an issue anymore with the combining of the New Entrant grant into the MCSAP grant.
-There were several months in the past where nothing was assigned to the auditors due to the fact that there was no money.
-Another challenge has been manpower.
-We currently have 2 trained compliance review officers for FY 2019.
 We have only had one for the past few years.

-The state has recently acquired approval for an additional auditor position.
+The state has recently hired an additional auditor.
 The new auditor will be primarily focused with New Entrant Audits as this has been internally identified as an area that needs improvement.
 The position will alleviate the burden on the existing auditors.
 Overall, the auditors have closed an average of 53% with non-audit resolutions(carriers going inacive or changing to Intrastate) over the last 3 years.
 The percentage did reduce in 2021 due to a large reduction of audits completed.
 The state looks to see an impact with the new position approximately the beginning of the 3rd FY Quarter.